 Please remember past performance is not a guide to future returns.
 Where no data is shown, figures are not available.
 This information is provided to help you choose your own investments, remember they can fall as well as rise in value so you may not get back the original amount invested.

-Performance of smaller companies vs the wider UK stock market over ten years
+10-year performance of UK small companies vs the broader UK stock market

 Our favourite funds in the sector